derlin/rickroller/README.md

 I went for 2, and this is why I use a reusable workflow to push Docker images, and call it in both build and release-please.

 Second, Java/Kotlin `-SNAPSHOT` conventions are not supported for now: at any one time, the version in the git repo is the last one released.
-With gradle, one way to dirty fix this is to use a `version.txt` at the root managed by release-please, and to add some logic in `build.gradle`/`build.gradle.kts`.
+With Gradle, one way to dirty fix this is to use a `version.txt` at the root managed by release-please, and to add some logic in `build.gradle`/`build.gradle.kts`.
 See [https://github.com/derlin/docker-compose-viz-mermaid]( https://github.com/derlin/docker-compose-viz-mermaid/blob/main/build.gradle.kts#L12) for an example.